PlayStation Portable (PSP) Architecture

 Memory layout from the main CPU perspective.

-The PSP comes with two memory blocks accessible from the CPU:
+The PSP comes with two memory blocks accessible from the CPU [10]:

 Bus design

 You’ll soon find that the PSP accommodates lots of components with unique functionality.
-So, to organise them without repeating previous mistakes, engineers interconnected them using dedicated buses.
-Thus, only small groups of components, with similar applications, will share the same bus.
+So, to organise them without repeating previous mistakes, Sony’s engineers interconnected them using dedicated buses.
+Thus, only small groups of components, with similar applications, share the same bus.
 Those buses talk to each other using dedicated arbiters (in the form of ‘memory controllers’ or Direct Memory Access (DMA)).

 Image